Special Education Teacher Preparation Policy

 The state should ensure that special education teachers know the subject matter they are licensed to teach.
 This goal was reorganized in 2017.

-Kansas does not require content testing for any of its secondary special education teachers.
+However, Kansas does not require content testing for any of its high incidence special education teachers.

 Regulations and Standards for Kansas Educators 2016-2017 http://www.ksde.org/Portals/0/TLA/Licensure/Licensure%20Documents/CertHandbook16-17link.pdf High Incidence Disabilities license standards http://www.ksde.org/Agency/Division-of-Learning-Services/Teacher-Licensure-and-Accreditation/Postsecondary/Higher-Ed-Faculty-Resources/Higher-Education-Resources-TLA/Higher-Education-Standards

 Kansas recognized the factual accuracy of this analysis, however this analysis was updated subsequent to the state's review.
 The state also noted that Praxis II content test(s), which will be for Elementary Education Unified license, have not yet been determined by Kansas State Department of Education's (KSDE's) Professional Standards Board or the Kansas State Board of Education.

 Generic K-12 special education licenses are inappropriate for teachers of high-incidence special education students.
 Too many states do not distinguish between elementary and secondary special education teachers, certifying all such teachers under a generic K-12 special education license.
 While this broad umbrella may be appropriate for teachers of low-incidence special education students, such as those with severe cognitive disabilities, it is deeply problematic for high-incidence special education students, who are expected to learn grade-level content.
 And because the overwhelming majority of special education students are in the high-incidence category, the result is a fundamentally broken system.